 You can think of developing software in a similar way.
-But, software is unique in that the building phase is really the design phase.
+But, the software is unique in that the building phase is really the design phase.
 Once you‘ve built a good piece of software, you can make new copies for free (unlike a bar).
 Therefore, we need a unique way of approaching this problem.

 I‘m going to go through some of the factors that will determine where in the $600-$1 Million range you can expect to find yourself.
 Let‘s start narrowing it down.

-Why would you want to make an app like Airbnb?
+Now that we’ve established what the cost of a mobile app like Airbnb is, we should answer another question: Why would you want to make an app like Airbnb?
 Well, this graph of Airbnb customers during summer makes it obvious.

 However, just copying exactly what Airbnb does won‘t work.
 Therefore, there are two main categories you might fall into: